 Drawing Four Dimensional Cubes

-Einstein added the dimension of time to our 3 dimensions of space.
-That was a hundred years ago.
+Over a hundred years ago Einstein added the dimension of time to our 3 dimensions of space.
 By now, everybody should be able to draw a 4 dimensional cube.
+Here, is how to draw a simplified 4 dimensional cube, a 4-cube.

 Einstein said and I've simplified his quote, "Systems should be complete and simple as possible."

-Complete, in that the 4 dimensional cube drawing is a 4 dimensional cube.
++ Complete, in that the 4-cube drawing is a 4 dimensional cube.

-2. Draw parallel lines to the baselines which makes a square.
+2. Draw parallel lines to the base lines.

 First --- Previous --- Next Draw Squares